mickeeriksson/PAL-1_GettingStarted/README.md

 * Enter L (Capital L), (Dont press any other key after L)
 * Open Sendfile dialog in your TerminalProgram.
 Select the file [./memorytest/memorytest.ptp](./memorytest/memorytest.ptp) And send the file as raw/binary content.
 * You will see a lot of Hexformated output in the terminal.
-This is a Motorola S-Record format.
+This is the MOS PaperTape format.
 After a while the upload stops and the PAL-1 is showing the adress/value promt again, showing that the upload is finished.

 Lets test page 01 to page 02 (adress 0x100-0x2FF), following the instructions in memorytest.txt
 * type 0000+SPACE